HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ```
 Configure the `automatedSetup` for `digitalAssetManagement` to configure DAM content source automatically.
 If `digitalAssetManagement` is enabled, DAM content source will be configured automatically with the given `uuid` and `aclLookupHost` during startup of search.
 If `uuid` and `aclLookupHost` are not given, we assume default DAM auto configurations with `uuid : 75024f9c-2579-58f1-3new-5706ba2a62fc` and `aclLookupHost: https://dx-deployment-core:10042`.

-### Whitelisting for file types in the file processor
+### Allowlisting for file types in the file processor
 ```yaml
 configuration:
   textExtraction: